Behavioral Chain: A CBT Tool

-CBT is a form of cognitive talk therapy that includes looking for irrational thought patterns that negatively effect emotions.
-CBT is a common form of treatment to be used in conjunction with medications for depression and other mood disorders such as bipolar disorder.
+CBT, cognitive behavioral therapy, is a form of treatment that includes improving emotions by examining both thoughts and behaviors.
+CBT works off the idea that thoughts and behaviors influence emotions.
+It is a common treatment used in conjunction with medications for mood disorders such as depression and anxiety disorders.
 People with these affective disorders benefit from finding new ways to think rationally and improve moods and behaviors.

-The basic premise in CBT is that situations do not CAUSE thoughts, and that people can choose what to think about situations.
-Therefore, situations do not cause feelings and behaviors, thoughts do.
+The basic belief is that situations do not CAUSE thoughts and that people can choose what to think about in various situations.
+Therefore, situations do not cause feelings and behaviors.
+Thoughts, feelings, and behaviors are all influenced by each other.

 What is a Behavior Chain?